-Section 6051(a)(14) was added to the Code by § 9002 of the Patient Protection and Affordable Care Act of 2010 (the Affordable Care Act), Public Law 111-148, enacted March 23, 2010, and provides that the reporting be made on Form W-2, Wage and Tax Statement.
+Section 6051(a)(14) was added to the Code by § 9002 of the Affordable Care Act, and provides that the reporting be made on Form W-2, Wage and Tax Statement.
 Notice 2010-69, 2010-44 I.R.B.
-567, provides that this reporting will not be mandatory for 2011 Forms W-2 (that is, the forms required for the calendar year 2011 that employers are generally required to give employees in January 2012 and then file with the Social Security Administration).
+576, provides that this reporting will not be mandatory for 2011 Forms W-2 (that is, the forms required for the calendar year 2011 that employers are generally required to give employees by the end of January 2012 and then file with the Social Security Administration (SSA)).

-As explained above, this notice provides interim guidance that generally is applicable beginning with 2012 Forms W-2.
+This notice provides interim guidance that generally is applicable beginning with 2012 Forms W-2 (that is, the forms required for the calendar year 2012 that employers are generally required to give employees by the end of January 2013 and then file with the SSA).
 In addition, employers may rely on the guidance provided in this notice if they voluntarily choose to report the cost of coverage on 2011 Forms W-2, even though this reporting is not required for 2011.
 This interim guidance is applicable until further guidance is issued.
-To the extent that future guidance applies the reporting requirement to additional employers or categories of employers or additional types of coverage that guidance will apply prospectively only and will not apply to any calendar year beginning within six months of the date the guidance is issued.
-Also as explained above, this notice provides transition relief for certain employers and with respect to certain types of employer-sponsored coverage.
-See section IV of this notice.
-This transition relief will be extended at least through the 2012 Forms W-2 and the availability of this transition relief through the 2012 Forms W-2 will not be affected by the issuance of any further guidance.
-Thus, reporting by these employers and with respect to these types of coverage will not be required for calendar year 2012 (that is, on the Forms W-2 that employers generally are required to furnish to employees in January 2013 and then file with the SSA).
+Treasury and the IRS will continue to consider comments submitted in response to Notice 2011-28 as they work to develop regulations under § 6051(a)(14).
+To the extent that future guidance applies the reporting requirement to additional employers or categories of employers or additional types of coverage, that guidance will apply prospectively only and will not apply to any calendar year beginning within six months of the date the guidance is issued.

+As explained above, this notice provides transition relief for certain employers and with respect to certain types of employer-sponsored coverage.
+This transition relief will be available at least for 2012 Forms W-2 and the availability of this transition relief for 2012 Forms W-2 will not be affected by the issuance of any further guidance.
+Thus, reporting by employers and with respect to the types of coverage covered by the exceptions provided in this notice will not be required for 2012 Forms W-2.
 For example, as provided in Q&A-3 of this notice, employers that are required to file fewer than 250 2011 Forms W-2 will not be subject to the reporting requirement for 2012 Forms W-2.

 The interim guidance is set forth in section III of this notice.
 Q&A-1 and Q&A-2 discuss the general requirements.
 Q&A-3 identifies the employers subject to the reporting requirements.
 Q&A-4 through Q&A-10 provide the methods for reporting the cost of the coverage on the Form W-2.
 Q&A-11 through Q&A-15 define certain terms related to the cost of coverage required to be reported on the Form W-2.
 Q&A-16 through Q&A-23 set forth the types of coverage the cost of which is required to be included in the amount reported on the Form W-2.
-Q&A-24 through Q&A-27 discuss several calculation methods that may be used to determine the cost of the coverage.
+Q&A-24 through Q&A-27 describe several calculation methods that may be used to determine the cost of the coverage.
 Q&A-28 through Q&A-31 address a number of other issues employers may encounter in determining the cost of the coverage.
+Q&A-32 through Q&A-38 contain additions to the guidance initially set forth in Notice 2011-28.
 Section IV of this notice contains transition relief for certain employers and with respect to certain types of employer-sponsored coverage.
-Section V of this notice contains a request for comments on all aspects of this guidance, including any areas to be addressed in further guidance or future regulations that will provide the final rules under § 6051(a)(14).
+Section V of this notice states that Notice 2011-28 is superseded.